Partitionism: Businesses

 Some businesses have been accused of being "partitionist".
 For example, McDonald's in 2015 sold its Irish-themed McMór in the Republic of Ireland only, which garnered criticism from MLA Barry McElduff.

 In 2018, the Gaelic Athletic Association were accused of partitionism in the sale of television rights.
 Match highlights available on Sky Sports in the Republic were not available on that channel in the North.
-The issued reared its head again during a Tyrone (a Northern Ireland county) win over Kerry in the semi finals of the 2021 All-Ireland Senior Football Championship when, during extra time, RTÉ suddenly blocked viewers north of the border watching on Sky and the RTÉ Player from watching the climax of a close match in anticipation of airing an UEFA European Qualifier Preview that was scheduled to be aired.
+The issued reared its head again during a Tyrone (a Northern Ireland county) win over Kerry in the semi-finals of the 2021 All-Ireland Senior Football Championship when, during extra time, RTÉ suddenly blocked viewers north of the border watching on Sky and the RTÉ Player from watching the climax of a close match in anticipation of airing an UEFA European Qualifier Preview that was scheduled to be aired.
 The Sinn Féin MLA for West Tyrone Declan McAleer said that "it was disappointing and not the first time this has been highlighted at RTÉ" and that he was "aware of grandparents and family members of some of the players who had their coverage cut off and it’s very disappointing."

-The weather forecasting agency Met Éireann were accused of partitionism in 2019 after greying-out the North on weather maps.
+The weather forecasting agency Met Éireann were accused of partitionism in 2019 for greying out the North on weather maps.